MatiasEtcheve/AERO/README.md

 The main problem was dealing with Plotly widgets.
 While Plotly offers a nice interactive views, the widgets don't work well / or at all when using Windows Subsytem for Linux WSL2.

 This bug is not fixed, and I will open an issue on ipywidget.
 Currently, it looks like the version `ipywidgets==7.7.2` works the best.
+Below is the bug I obtained in most cases.

 ![](troubles_ipwidgets.png "Typical problem obtained on my setup")